Kinderhook town supervisor asks NYS to intervene at The Grand at Barnwell

 When NEWS10 first started inquiry into The Grand at Barnwell on May 4, secretaries directed us to the voicemail of Administrator Issac Stilman.
 Since then, all phone calls have been rejected or answered and cut off.

 NEWS10’s Mikhaela Singleton called both Stilman and corporate representative Jay Lawrence again Thursday for clarification.
-Lawrence later sent a statement that reads, in part:
+Lawrence later sent a statement that repeats statements made Tuesday.
+It reads, in part:

 “…The facility has and continues to communicate updates and pertinent information daily, or more, with all residents, family members, representatives and/or next of kin via telephone, email and mail.